sulkkw/sulkkw/README.md

 - 👋 Hi, I’m Ko Ko Win
-- 👀 I’m interested in Data Science and Data Analytics
+- 👀 I’m interested in Data Science and Big Data
 - 🌱 I’m currently in Final Year of Computer Science
 - 📫 How to reach me: krewkkw@gmail.com